A degree in statistics, maths, business administration or computer science is a viable option to pursue a career as a data scientist.

 Qualifications and training required

 There are routes into data science for both graduates and school leavers.
 A degree in statistics, maths, business administration or computer science is a viable option to pursue a career as a data scientist.
 School leavers can study a related topic at higher national diploma level or apply for an apprenticeship as a data analyst and progress from there.
-For example, the Office for National Statistics announced in August 2016 that it would be recruiting six data analyst apprentices to work at its data science centre in Newport.

 To find out about school leaver routes (eg an apprenticeship or school leaver training programme) see the IT section of TARGETcareers, our website aimed at school leavers.
 As demand for data analysts has risen, many are progressing from this role to fill the need for data scientists.
 In many graduate cases this is done by further study, such as an MA or PhD, to gain a competitive advantage.
 The Institute for Direct and Digital Marketing and the Chartered Institute of Marketing also offer professional qualifications and training in subjects related to data science.